aahouzi/Instagram-Scraper-2021/README.md

 their XPath with selenium.

-- **For scraping content**, the user is asked to enter the username or hashtag he wants to scrap, then the program gets access to the username page.
-However, sometimes Instagram blocks the direct access to public pages, and asks the user to log in.
+- **For scraping content**, the user is asked to enter the username or hashtag he wants to scrap, then the program gets access directly to the username page.**However**, sometimes Instagram blocks the direct access to public pages, and asks the user to log in.
 In this case, the program types some random user account that was created for scraping purposes.
 After getting access to the page we want to scrape, **Selenium** executes a Javascript code that enables to keep scrolling down until all the content is loaded.
 After this step, we analyze the resulting har file in order to extract all graphql responses, in a json format.
 Finally, we loop through every response to get all the informations we need.
 Here's a small demo of scraping